 The White Rock Falls hike is a 4.5-mile loop hike accessed from the Blue Ridge Parkway.
 For a shorter down-to-the-falls-and-back-up option along a fresh mountain stream, start at the Slacks Overlook at MP 20 on the Blue Ridge Parkway.
 There’s not a deep swimming hole here, but the 40-foot falls are beautiful.
 The bottom offers a refreshing area to wade and snack.

 Want some privacy as you take your dip?
 Try the 50-foot-wide swimming hole on Riprap Trail.
-Access this deep, spring-fed beauty by hiking down from the Skyline Drive (Shenandoah National Park fees apply) or up from Rt.
-612. Make a day of it by taking on the entire 9.5-mile circuit hike, which includes Riprap Trail and Wildcat Ridge Trail.
-Many consider this hike of the best loops in the southern end of Shenandoah National Park.
+Access this deep, spring-fed beauty by hiking down from the Skyline Drive (Shenandoah National Park fees apply).
+The Rip Rap Parking area is on MM90 on the Skyline Dr. Make a day of it by taking on the entire 9.5-mile circuit hike, which includes Riprap Trail and Wildcat Ridge Trail.
+Many consider this hike one of the best loops in the southern end of Shenandoah National Park.

 When swimming in natural pools, remember to wear water shoes and sunscreen.
 Also keep an eye out for slippery rocks, poison ivy, glass and reptiles.